NCLT: Foreign courts cannot intervene in insolvency proceedings July 22, 2019

 Published in: Between The Lines

-While every care has been taken in the preparation of this Between the Lines to ensure its accuracy at the time of publication, Vaish Associates, Advocates assumes no responsibility for any errors which despite all precautions, may be found therein.
+Disclaimer: While every care has been taken in the preparation of this Between the Lines to ensure its accuracy at the time of publication, Vaish Associates Advocates assumes no responsibility for any errors which despite all precautions, may be found therein.
 Neither this bulletin nor the information contained herein constitutes a contract or will form the basis of a contract.
-The material contained in this document does not constitute/substitute professional advice that may be required before acting on any matter.
+The material contained in this document does not constitute / substitute professional advice that may be required before acting on any matter.
 All logos and trademarks appearing in the newsletter are property of their respective owners.

 The National Company Law Tribunal, Mumbai Bench (“NCLT”), in the case of State Bank of India v.
 Jet Airways (India) Limited (decided on June 20, 2019) held that foreign courts cannot intervene or create parallel proceedings for the insolvency proceedings of an Indian company.